jkotan/nexdatas.tools/doc/nxsfileinfo.rst

                         field json or yaml with map {output: input} or [[output, input],] or a text file list to re-arrange metadata.
 The default:
 			'scientificMetadata.nxsfileinfo_parameters.copymap.value'
-   --copy-map-file COPYMAPFILE
+   --copy-map-error      Raise an error when the copy map file does not exist --copy-map-file COPYMAPFILE
                         json or yaml file containing the copy map, see also --copy-map -f FILEFORMAT, --file-format FILEFORMAT